stanfordpython/python-assignments/assign0/README.md

 end_time: 11
 ```

-The format in which you choose to store your data is up to you, and will likely be (at least in part) informed by the theme around which you'd like to design your chatbot.
+The format for your data is up to you, and will likely be informed by the theme around which you'd like to design your chatbot.
 If you're having trouble working out a data format, though, feel free to reach out, and we're more than happy to help brainstorm with you.

-We've deliberately left this problem open-ended, since we're excited to see where you choose to take this prompt.

 ### Submission